 What Does the Green Bond Index Look Like?

-Apprehensions over climate change, an emphasis on global pension funds over the integration of ESG in their investments, and new markets such as China will continue to fuel demand for this type of bond.
+Apprehensions over climate change, an emphasis on global pension funds over the integration of ESG (environmental, social, and governance) in their investments, and new markets such as China will continue to fuel demand for this type of bond.
 The People’s Bank of China (or PBoC) has projected an annual investment in the range of $320.0 billion–$640.0 billion to counteract the hazards associated with environmental and climate change.

 Bangladesh, Luxembourg, Morocco, Nigeria, and Sweden are among the budding issuers of green bonds.
 Twenty-one emerging countries are being expected to have an aggregate NDC (nationally decided contribution) investment of $23.0 trillion between 2016 and 2030 toward the mitigation of climate change hazards.
 That includes investments of $2.1 trillion, $1.3 trillion, and $104.0 billion by India, Brazil (EWZ) (BRZU), and Nigeria (NGE) (AFK), respectively.
 Preferential lending interests, tax incentives, credit enhancement instruments, cornerstone funds, and preferential risk weightings adopted by various countries toward green bonds will help trigger the growth rate of this new asset class.